 My research is focused on analytics at the intersection of human health and large, complex sets of data.
 I conduct Bioinformatics analysis and research in support of projects across the members of Center of Human Health and the Environment (CHHE) and Bioinformatics Research Center (BRC) as a collaboration.
 I perform consultation at the design stage of research studies to insure that the experimental design of the studies are valid, efficient, and correctly powered.
 My expertise includes a broader ranges such as cancer genomics, immunology, infectious diseases, epidemiology and application development; and domain expertise includes proteomics, metabolomics, genomics, personalized medicine, and biosignature discovery.
 I have worked with collaborators on discoveries relating to cancer, infectious disease, immunology, environmental exposure and application development.
 I have analytical capabilities of whole genome/exome sequencing, RNA-Seq, ChIP-Seq, FAIRE-Seq, small/long ncRNA transcriptome, microbiome, and expression/genotype microarrays.

-Associate Professor, Dept. of Biological Sciences
+Research Assistant Professor, Dept. of Biological Sciences

 My research interests combine the fields of statistics and genetics and I focus on developing statistical methods that can facilitate genetic epidemiologic research on human complex diseases.
 Some of my current research projects include statistical modeling of marker-set and gene-set association analysis for diseases and pharmacogenetics, CNV analysis, integrative analysis of multi-omic data, network-guided inference on global and local variant identification in genomic studies.